mharen/mharen.github.io/_posts/2010/2010-11-09-export-itunes-playlist-to-android.md

 After hunting around the iTunes menus, I was unable to find a convenient way to export an entire playlist to a folder that I could drop onto my Android phone.

-Then I tried drag and drop…and it worked!
+Then I tried drag and drop...and it worked!

 First, connect your phone to your PC.
 On the phone, pull down the notifications/ongoing bar and tap the USB item.
 It will probably say “Charge only”.
 Change this to “Disk drive” and tap “Done”